 - Divorce is frowned upon by their religion

 - The split is an experiment and they may reconcile

 - They want to take a break from each other

 - One spouse is ill and needs the others' health insurance

 - They have moral objections to getting divorced

 You may ask, "Why bother with a legal separation when you can simply live apart?"
 This is a good question, but there are reasons why it's necessary to go to court.
 When it comes to child custody,

 property and debt division, you're dealing with several critical issues that can become a burden if left unaddressed.

 Without court orders in place, things can get complicated and messy.
 Fortunately, the family courts have systems in place that help couples address all of these issues during their separation and these processes make the financial aspects of the separation go much smoother.

-If you're looking for a San Diego divorce lawyer to help you with your legal separation or divorce, contact Claery & Green, LLP for a confidential, free consultation.
+If you're looking for a San Diego divorce lawyer to help you with your legal separation or divorce, contact Claery & Hammond, LLP for a confidential, free consultation.